smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

   creditlink: https://www.flickr.com/photos/msdonnalee/6331912582/
 ---

-Preflights changed our world.
+Preflight builds changed our world.
 They have made master more stable and are an essential part of every pull request.
 A preflight build or preflight is a build which runs a portion of your CI on a branch being developed.
 We have introduced them into several projects and I can the results are dramatic.
-I don't want to merge my changes without one first passing the preflights.
+I don't want to merge my changes without one first passing the preflight build.

 It has been a while since we started using preflights on a few of our projects.
 Daryl and a few others first introduced it to our bigger projects and lately we